-Review Comment: A Financial Assurances, in theform of a Surety Bond, as required by the Surface Mining and Reclamation Act, in the amount of \$1,266,000 has been submitted, reviewed, and approved by the County and State Office of Mine Reclamation.
-As discussed in the staff report, thefinancial assurancefor this quany shall be recalculated to reflect the amended mining and reclamation plansfor the entire quarry site.
-This will be implemented in conformance with theformula provided by the State Department of Mining and Geologyfor providing financial assurances pursuant to SMARA requirements.
+Review Comment: A Financial Assurances, in the form of a Surely Bond, as required by the Surface Mining and Reclamation Act, in the amount of \$1,266,000 has been submitted, reviewed, and approved by the County and State Office of Mine Reclamation.
+As discussed in the staff report, the financial assurance for this quarry shall be recalculated to reflect the amended mining and reclamation plans for the entire quarry site.
+This will be implemented in conformance with the formula provided by the State Department & Mining and Geology for providing financial assurances pursuant to SMARA requirements.

-- 1. EXCAVATION AND GRADING - 1.
-Where physically possible, all mining and stripping operations shall take place behind berms on the property so as to protect adjacent properties and roadways from the noise and visibility of operations.
+I. EXCAVATION AND GRADING

+1. Where physically possible, all mining and stripping operations shall take place behind berms on the property so as to protect adjacent properties and roadways from the noise and visibility of operations.
 Excavations shall be reoriented in conformance with Exhibit Plan 7700-1 within 6 months of issuance of this permit.

 Review Comment: Mining areas were relocated in accordance with the plans shown in Exhibit 7700-1, which described mining through-1982 and a screening planfor Mt.
 Hermon Road.
-Current sand harvesting is in compliance with this condition in that all excavations takeplace below the grade levels at the property lines.
+Current sand harvesting is in compliance with this condition in that all excavations take place below the grade levels at the property lines.